-Reviewing your workout goals may be worthwhile to ensure you remain motivated, especially if you are finding it difficult to stick to your current workout schedule due to difficult weather and increased feeling of lethargy.
+Reviewing your workout goals may be worthwhile to ensure you remain motivated, especially if you are finding it difficult to stick to your current workout schedule due to difficult weather and increased feelings of lethargy.

-Reducing the frequency of workout sessions throughout the week but increasing the intensity of the sessions you commit to may make for a more practical training schedule whilst maintaining sufficient workload.
+Reducing the frequency of workout sessions throughout the week but increasing the intensity of the sessions you commit to may make for a more practical training schedule whilst maintaining a sufficient workload.
 Create new challenges!

 Winter training may result in increased use of the gym and additional facilities.
 Why not try to develop an element of your fitness or exercise that you have previously not focused on before (e.g. core strength, explosive power, targeting muscle groups).

-When performing new exercises or using new equipment, make sure you get sufficient rest account for the effects of delayed onset of muscle soreness (DOMS) which is a common side effect of overloading the body.
+When performing new exercises or using new equipment, make sure you get sufficient rest to account for the effects of delayed onset of muscle soreness (DOMS) which is a common side effect of overloading the body.